nedbat/pyhurry/basics.rst

 Line 4 is a while loop (no parentheses are needed around the condition), and lines 5 and 6 are part of the while block because they are indented farther than line 4.

+Because indentation is significant, you have do it properly.
+Use spaces to indent, not tab characters.
+The standard indent is 4 spaces.

 Statements end at the end of the line but automatically continue onto other lines if needed to balance matching punctuation like parentheses and brackets.